thindil/steamsky/bin/doc/MODDING.md

 - Attributes `minperception` and `maxperception`: If bonus to perception for ship should be random, add attribute `minperception` for minimum value and `maxperception` for maximum value.
 - Tags `cargo`: List of items in cargo of ship.
-Attribute `index` is index of item from files from *items* directory.
+- Attribute `index` is index of item from files from *items* directory.
 If amount of that item should be constant, add attribute `amount` with proper value.
 If amount of that item should be random, add attributes `minamount` with minimum amount and attribute `maxamount` with maximum amount of that item.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Tag `description`: Description of ship (NPC ships only).
 Will be displayed during combat.
 - Attribute `owner`: Which fraction own ship.
 Possible values are: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
-- Tags `recipes`: List of know recipes.
-Attribute `index` is recipe index from files from *recipes* directory (player ship only).
+- Tags `recipes`: List of know recipes. (player ships only).
+- Attribute `index` is recipe index from files from *recipes* directory.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tags `member`: List of crew members.
-Attribute `index` is mobile index from files form *mobs* directory.
+- Attribute `index` is mobile index from files form *mobs* directory.
 If ship should have more than one that same mobile if crew, add attribute `amount`.
   If ship should have more than one that same mobile and amount should be random, add attributes `minamount` for minimum amount of that mobile and attribute `maxamount` for maximum amount of that mobile.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).

 ## Help